pythonanywhere/help_pages/articles/UsingMySQL.md

 .. type: text
 -->

+> Warning -- this will only work in paid accounts or free accounts created before 2026-01-15, see [this page](/pages/FreeAccountsFeatures) for more details.

 To start using MySQL, you'll need to go to the MySQL tab on your [dashboard](https://www.pythonanywhere.com/dashboard/), and set up a password.
 You'll also find the connection settings (host name, username) on that tab, as